Four ways with soba

 Serves 4 as a light meal

 Bring 50gm katsuobushi (bonito flakes) and 900ml water to a simmer in a saucepan, then remove from heat and leave to steep, stirring occasionally (5-6 minutes).
 Strain, pressing on solids, season with 2 tbsp light soy sauce and 1 tsp roasted sesame oil, and keep warm.
-Cook 270gm dried soba in a saucepan of boiling water, arresting water twice, until tender (3-4 minutes).
+Cook 270gm dried soba in a saucepan of boiling water, arresting water twice (see above), until tender (3-4 minutes).
 Drain, refresh in cold water, then transfer to a bowl and drizzle with 2 tsp grapeseed oil.
 Heat 5cm grapeseed oil in a saucepan until hot.
 Whisk 50gm tempura flour with 150ml iced water in a bowl.
 Coat 8 shiso leaves and 4 peeled uncooked prawns in batter, fry until crisp (2-3 minutes), then drain on paper towels.
 Divide soba and warm stock among bowls, top with tempura and toasted sesame seeds and serve.

 Zaru soba with dipping sauce, grated radish and